legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

   - alignment
 title: Evaluating Deceptive Alignment in GPT-4o
 ---
+_Is it possible for LLMs to harbor secret goals while pretending otherwise?
+How far would they go to convince you of the same?_

 Like many others who are trying to break into the field of AI Safety, I've been working my way through the [ARENA 3.0](https://www.arena.education/) course.
 I started with [MLAB 2](https://www.lesswrong.com/posts/3ouxBRRzjxarTukMW/apply-to-the-second-iteration-of-the-ml-for-alignment) content that was graciously shared with me by the folks at Redwood Research, and later realized that ARENA was a spiritual successor to the same and made the switch.

 Chapter 3 of ARENA primarily concerns threat models and evaluations.
 It walks you through the process of thinking about and building a rudimentary threat model, revolving around a single concerning property an AI can exhibit.
 The course content gives us the following examples of such properties, and asks us to choose one: